Are you visiting Flam on a cruise? Discover how to ride the Flam Railway and other things to do in Flam for cruise passengers.

-I felt waves of anticipation ripple through the train carriage as passengers took their seats amid excited chatter.
-I too was stupidly excited at the prospect of riding the Flam Railway.
+Waves of anticipation rippled through the train carriage as passengers took their seats amid excited chatter.
+I was also stupidly excited at the prospect of riding the Flam Railway, or Flaamsbana (Flåmsbana).

-Tucked between two mountains at the head of Aurlandsfjorden, Flam is a community of around 400 souls, less than 10% the total occupancy of the ship.
-Although the hamlet is a good base for hiking and has a visit-worthy 17th century church, its main tourist draw is the Flåm Railway.
-Read on to find out more about what could be the ride of your life!
+Tucked between two mountains at the head of Aurlandsfjorden, Flam is a community of around 400 souls, less than 10% of the total occupancy of the ship.
+Although the hamlet is a good base for hiking and has a visit-worthy 17th-century church, its main tourist draw is the Flam scenic railway.

 At Breikvam the track splits in two to allow trains to pass one another.
 If the train makes a short stop here, it is a good opportunity to point your camera out of the window to take a shot along the track.

 Around 4km from Myrdal station, the train stops for ten minutes at the Kjosfossen waterfall.
 With its thunderous waters falling a total distance of 225 meters, prepare yourself for a drenching.

 According to Scandinavian folklore, the waterfall is home to the Huldra, mythical siren women who lured men into the forest with their enchanting song.
 Stay vigilant and you may spot one dancing next to the waterfall, draped in a red cloak.

 You are now approaching your final destination.
 The train skirts the northwestern edge of Reinungavatnet lake to reach Myrdal.
 After a ten-minute turn-around, get ready to do it all again in the opposite direction.

 During which months does the Flam Railway operate?

 In the winter months, there are four services in each direction daily.
 During the peak summer months of June to August, this increases to nine per day.

 When is the best time to travel on the Flam Railway?